uc-cdis/docs-gen3/docs/gen3-resources/community.md

 ## Contact
-Check out the [contact page][contact page] for more information on how to engage with the Gen3 community and the code maintainers at CTDS.
+Check out the [contact page](about.md#contact-information) for more information on how to engage with the Gen3 community and the code maintainers at CTDS.

 ## Gen3 Videos